pratyush-vatsa/Steganography/docs/DEPLOYMENT_NOTES.md

 If you ever move to a VM with 2GB+ RAM, both of these can be relaxed back up - the numbers above scale linearly, so use them to size the limit for whatever host you're actually running on: `safe_MP ≈ (available_MB - 150) / 78`.

+## Alternative to all the memory tuning above: just upgrade the instance

+Everything in the incident above is about staying within e2-micro's 1GB RAM.
+If handling full-resolution photos matters more than staying on the free tier, upgrading the machine type sidesteps the tuning entirely - no rebuild needed, since it's the same instance, just resized:

+1. Compute Engine -> VM instances -> click the instance -> **Stop**
+2. **Edit** -> change **Machine type** to `e2-small` (2GB RAM) or
+   `e2-medium` (4GB RAM)
+3. **Start**
+4. Static IP, firewall rules, nginx config, and the SSL certificate are all untouched - only revisit `.env`'s `MAX_IMAGE_MEGAPIXELS` and the systemd `--workers` value to take advantage of the new headroom (use the same `safe_MP` formula above), then `sudo systemctl restart stego`.

+This leaves GCP's Always Free tier - only `e2-micro` is free.
+Pricing sources disagreed with each other by a wide margin when checked (roughly
+$12-36/month for e2-small, $40-80/month for e2-medium, in us-central1) -
+check Google's own current pricing calculator for an exact figure rather than trusting either number here.